fintechntrusts2020/Replica-Economics/_pages/projects.md

 **Liqudity Funding**

-All remaining funds will be kept as resevoir for the platform once development has concluded.
+All remaining funds will be reserved for the SmartSwap once development has concluded.